Bioinformatician-dev/Bioinformatics-Pipeline-Simulator/README.md

 Implement options to save session data, so users can revisit their analyses.
 ## Deployment

-To deploy your app, consider using Streamlit Sharing or platforms like Heroku or AWS.
+To deploy the app, consider using Streamlit Sharing or platforms like Heroku or AWS.